Is India's Agriculture Causing Cancer?

 In the 1960s and 1970s, India, with the help of the United States, experienced a “Green Revolution” with respect to its agriculture.
 Methods were introduced that used high-yield varieties of seeds, chemical fertilizers and pesticides, with the intention of fighting hunger and increasing productivity.
 Unfortunately, the methods have become outdated, unsustainable, and harmful to the environment and the farmers.

 The time has come for a second green revolution in India, one that does not put the lives of its residents at risk.
-With this objective in mind, Planet Aid’s sister organization, HPP-India, is working to empower small farmers in India to grow crops without risking their health.
+With this objective in mind, HPP-India is working to empower small farmers in India to grow crops without risking their health.
 Participants are organized into Farmers’ Clubs and are trained in conservation agriculture.
 This method helps increase yields while protecting the environment.
 From building simple irrigation systems to sharing tools, seeds, machinery and other resources, Farmers’ Clubs are working to improve sustainable agriculture and achieve long-term economic growth.
 The program has taught farmers bee keeping, tree propagation, and crop diversification which can offer higher yields with fewer chemicals and greater use of organic fertilizers.

 Planet Aid supports Farmers’ Clubs projects in Malawi, Mozambique, Guinea Bissau, the Democratic Republic of the Congo, and China.
 For more information click here.See All Blog Posts